tomiGoljevscek/Oxide.Docs/source/includes/reign-of-kings/hooks_player.md

 We need a Python example here
 ```

- * Returning a non-null value overrides default behavior, plugin should call approval.Deny if it does this
+ * Returning true overrides default behavior, plugin should call approval.Deny if it does this

 ## OnPlayerConnected